rbohnet/gatsby-poc/content/blog/2020-04-07-a-new-blog-post.md

 ---
-title: A new blog post
+title: A new blog post1
 date: 2020-04-06T03:26:14.673Z
 description: This is my first blog post
 ---